noahnbleon/Tableau-Real-Estate-Project/README.md

 These 5 towns are within commuting distance of New York City, a major financial and business center.
 We believe that this proximity could impact our dataset, as it could correlate with a higher frequency in individuals and families employed in high-paying jobs, driving demand for upscale housing options and leading to higher listing amounts.
 New York City's notoriously expensive housing market can push potential buyers to seek more affordable options nearby.
 This spillover effect further increases demand for properties, possibly in southwestern Connecticut.

 #### Economic Demographics:
 After some research using external sources ([Greenwich Household Income](https://statisticalatlas.com/place/Connecticut/Greenwich/Household-Income), [New Canaan Household Income](https://statisticalatlas.com/county-subdivision/Connecticut/Fairfield-County/Town-of-New-Canaan/Household-Income), [Darien Household Income](https://statisticalatlas.com/place/Connecticut/Darien/Household-Income), ([Westport Household Income](https://statisticalatlas.com/place/Connecticut/Westport/Household-Income), [Weston Household Income](https://statisticalatlas.com/county-subdivision/Connecticut/Fairfield-County/Town-of-Weston/Household-Income)), we see that our outlier towns are largely composed of affluent residents with incomes of $250,000 a year or greater.
 This economic prosperity translates into a willingness and ability to pay higher prices for desirable properties.
-Further, towns with richer residents tend to have greater access to high-end amenities.
+Further, towns with more affluent residents tend to have greater access to high-end amenities.
 The presence of these amenities increases the overall desirability of the area, contributing to higher property values.

-We believe that the combination of greater proximity to New York City and the affluence of residents contributes to the observed increase in average Sale Amount in southwestern Connecticut.
+We believe that the combination of greater proximity to New York City and affluence of residents contributes to the observed increase in average Sale Amount in southwestern Connecticut.

 ### Manipulations applied to the data set for analysis
-For the map visual, we augmented the Location data in order to be useful for Python so that we could create our maps in Tableau.
-The information on how this was done is available within the repository (Project 2 > src > dataAugmentation.md).
-Also available are the town coordinates after they were coded to function with Tableau (Project 2 > data > Output > town_coordinates.json).
+For the map visualization, we augmented the Location data to be useful for Python so that we could create our maps in Tableau.
+Detail on how this was done is available within the repository (Tableau Real Estate Project > src > dataAugmentation.md).
+Also available are the town coordinates after they were coded to function with Tableau (Tableau Real Estate Project > data > Output > town_coordinates.json).

 ### Tableau workbook
-The packaged workbook containing the visualizations shown above is NOT attached to this repository (we're sorry, GitHub wouldn't let us attach it; but you can find all images used above in Project2 > Charts).
+The packaged workbook containing the visualizations shown above was not able to be attached to this repository.
+However, you can find all images used above in Tableau Real Estate Project > Charts.

-## Made with love, Tableau, Python, and Gnu Image Manipulation Program (to put legends on the empty space in our maps!)
+## Made with love, Tableau, Python, and Gnu Image Manipulation Program